haskellweekly/haskellweekly/data/newsletter/issue-170.markdown

 -   [Client-side web programming in Haskell: A retrospective](https://chrisdone.com/posts/clientside-programming-haskell/) by Chris Done

     > At the beginning of this decade, a few of us Haskellers were exploring how best to do client-side web programming.
-We didn’t want to write JavaScript.
+We didn't want to write JavaScript.

 -   [Generating castles for Minecraft using Haskell](http://www.timphilipwilliams.com/posts/2019-07-25-minecraft.html) by Tim Philip Williams